 Oh my gosh!

 Even better, I just switched to Google maps and found the name – the restaurant is called Sambal Matah!
 (Apologies for the unfiltered stream of consciousness!
 Hahaha!
 I was literally finding this out as I was typing).

 Anyway, if you’re in Bali – definitely recommend popping here for dinner one night.

 The next morning, kinda half packed and almost ready to go we decided to sneak in a quick massage before leaving (I say half-packed because I knew I would still have to do a last-minute check to make sure I did have some stowaway insect or gecko in my clothes – the joys of choosing a jungle villa, eh?

 And that was it – breakfast, massage and farewell Bali.

-This trip to Bali was everything I’d hoped for and more – we’d seen some amazing sight, eaten so many delicious meals, swam at waterfalls, danced the night away, soaked up sunshine at the beach and so much more and yet would happily return to this island in an instant to do it all over again. 🙂
+This trip to Bali was everything I’d hoped for and more – we’d seen some amazing sight, eaten so many delicious meals, swam at waterfalls, danced the night away, soaking up the sunshine at the beach and so much more and yet would happily return to this island in an instant to do it all over again.